Lillie Rose Ernst: Career

 Ernst was a botany teacher at Central High School and then served as principal at Cote Brilliante Elementary School from 1907 to 1920.
-In 1920 she told her students:
+In 1920, she told her students:

 It is our playtime that should net us re-creation, enthusiasm for work, joy for living, ever-widening fields for thought, deeper thrillings of the soul, reverence, and an ever growing consciousness and comprehension of truth and beauty and law.

-In 1920 she became assistant to the Superintendent of Instruction, the first woman to hold the title in the St. Louis Public Schools system.
-A group of male principals organized against Ernst, believing as one said, that the promotion of a woman as superintendent "would tend to disrupt the school system".
+In 1920, Ernst became assistant to the Superintendent of Instruction, the first woman to hold the title in the St. Louis public school system.
+A group of male principals protested Ernst's appointment to the position, believing as one said, that the promotion of a woman as superintendent "would tend to disrupt the school system".
 Public demonstrations followed, led by women's groups such as the League of Women Voters and members of the school board, and her nomination as superintendent was successful.

-In 1926 she was demoted to principal at Mark Twain High School, becoming the first woman to obtain the title of "principal" in a public high school.
-She returned to be assistant to the Superintendent of Instruction in 1929 until 1934, and was again demoted to principal at Blewett High School in 1934.
-This last position she held till 1941, when she retired at the age of 70.
+In 1926, Ernst became the principal of Mark Twain High School, becoming the first woman to obtain the title of "principal" in a public high school.
+She returned to be assistant to the Superintendent of Instruction in 1929 until 1934, when she became principal of Blewett High School, a position which she held until 1941, when she retired at the age of 70.
 While assistant to the Superintendent of Instruction she advocated for the reform of the Board of Education, to improve retention of students in high schools and to create a pension plan for retired teachers.
 Because she was unsuccessful in establishing a pension for teachers, she took a leave of absence instead of a retirement without benefits.

 Memberships

-She was a member of the American Ornithologists' Union, the National Education Association National Society for the Study of Education, the Alpine Club of Canada, the League of Women Voters, the National Audubon Society, and the Humanity Club.
+Ernst was a member of the American Ornithologists' Union, the National Education Association, the National Society for the Study of Education, the Alpine Club of Canada, the League of Women Voters, the National Audubon Society, and the Humanity Club.
 She was an honorary member of the Wednesday Club.
 She was director of the St. Louis Bird Club, the St. Louis Children's Hospital (also board member), and the Urban League of St. Louis (also board member).
-In 1931 Ernst was listed by the Women's Advertising Club among St. Louis's 10 leading women.
+In 1931, Ernst was listed by the Women's Advertising Club among St. Louis's 10 leading women.

 The Potters

-Ernst was a mentor for The Potters, an informal group of women artists aged late teens to early twenties, who published a monthly artistic and literary magazine called The Potter's Wheel between 1904 and 1907.
-The same Potters described themselves as "idolatrous females worshipping a yellow-haired Amazon"; they called their mentor Ernst a "blond brute...the star of our existence."
+Ernst was a mentor for The Potters, an informal group of young women artists who published a monthly artistic and literary magazine called The Potter's Wheel between 1904 and 1907.
+The Potters described themselves as "idolatrous females worshipping a yellow-haired Amazon;" they called their mentor Ernst a "blond brute...the star of our existence."